-This example shows how to use the Board I/O Requirements and Restrictions, Table 1, and the Board Location Chart, Table 2, to install an Analog Composite Monitor board into a 4-channel PDR 200 with Fibre Channel and Mix Effects.
+This example shows how to use the Board I/O Requirements and Restrictions, Table 1, and the Board Location Chart, Table 2, to install an Analog Composite I/O board into a 4-channel PDR 200 with Fibre Channel and Mix Effects.

 - 1. Fill in the Board Location Chart with the information for all the boards currently installed in the system. - a.
 For the Mix Effects in slot J7, which requires six inputs and two outputs: - Put check marks in the five J7 Input blocks, 1-5. - Put a check mark in the J8 shared Input Block. - Put check marks in the J7 Output blocks 1 and 2. - b.
 For the Fibre Channel in slot J8 no Video Router I/O requirements - c.
-For the Master EDR in slot J9, which requires two inputs and two outputs:

-- Put check marks in the J9 Input blocks 1 and 2.

-- Put check marks in the J9 Output blocks 1 and 2. - d.
-For the Slave EDR in slot J10, which requires two inputs and two outputs: - Put check marks in the J10 Input blocks 1 and 2. - Put check marks in the J10 Output blocks 1 and 2. - e.
+For the Master EDR in slot J9, which requires two inputs and two outputs, put check marks in the J9 Input blocks 1 and 2 and in the J9 Output blocks 1 and 2. - d.
+For the Slave EDR in slot J10, which requires two inputs and two outputs, put check marks in the J10 Input blocks 1 and 2 and in the J10 Output blocks 1 and 2. - e.
 For the ASPB in slot J13 no Video Router I/O requirements - f.
-For the Serial Digital I/O in slots J14 and J15, which both require two inputs and two outputs: - Put check marks in both J14 and J15 Input blocks 1 and 2. - Put check marks in both J14 and J15 Output blocks 1 and 2.

-- 2. From the Board I/O Requirements and Restrictions table, note that the Analog Composite Monitor board requires four inputs and no outputs and that the recommended slot is J12, with J6 and J7 as other possible slots. - 3.
-Looking at your Board Location Chart, you see that the recommended slot, J12, is open. - 4.
-On your Board Location Chart: - Put Xs in the J12 Input blocks 1-3. - Put an X the shared J13 input block. - 5.
-Write Analog Composite Monitor in the Boards column for slot J12 and install the board.
+For the Serial Digital I/O in slots J14 and J15, which both require two inputs and two outputs, put check marks in both J14 and J15 Input blocks 1 and 2 and in J14 and J15 Output blocks 1 and 2. - 2.
+From the Board I/O Requirements and Restrictions table, note that the Analog Composite I/O board requires two inputs and two outputs and that the first recommended slot is J14, the second recommended slot is J15, with J11, J5, and, J7 as other possible slots. - 3.
+Looking at your Board Location Chart, you see that: - The first recommended slot, J14, is occupied. - The second recommended slot, J15, is also occupied. - The first other possible slot, J11 is open. - 4.
+On your Board Location Chart, put Xs in the J11 Input blocks 1 and 2 and the Output blocks 1 and 2.

+5. Write Analog Composite I/O in the Boards column for slot J11 and install the board.